axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-08-SolanaMultisigProver-v0.2.0.md

 ## Deployment

 - This rollout upgrades SolanaMultisigProver from `v0.1.0` to `v0.2.0`
-- There is no migration involved, i.e., the migrate step will just update the code
+- The migrate step will just update the code.
+No state will be modified.

 1. Create `.env`.